sagesolar/Corpus-of-Taylor-Swift/README.md

 3. >_'Cause look at your face (Look at your face; Gorgeous)_
 4. >_Trouble, trouble, trouble (Oh)_

-In the first example, the words `In`, `storm` and `in` have no 'next' word, as their respective following words `a` and `in` and `my` are in the OEC top 50.
+In the first example, the words `In`, `storm` and `in` have no 'next' word, as their respective following words `a` and `in` and `my` are in the OEC top 50 words.
 Conversely the words `a`, `my`, `best` and `dress`  have respective 'next' words of `storm`, `best`, `dress` and `fearless`.
+The word `fearless` has no 'next' word as it occurs at the end of the lyric line.

-These rules continue in the second example and on, including the word `say` which has a 'next' word of `They're`, regardless of the double quote character.
+These rules continue in the second example and on, including the word `say` which has a 'next' word of `They're`, regardless of it's preceding double quote character.

 In the third example both instances of the word `face` have no 'next' words, as their respective following words `Look` and `Gorgeous` are preceded by parenthesis or punctuation marks.
 Notice that the commas in the first two examples do not exclude following words.

-Lastly, in the fourth example, the first two instances of the word `trouble` have no 'next' word as they are repetitions of each other (see [Reps](https://github.com/sagesolar/Corpus-of-Taylor-Swift#reps-repetitions) column).
-The third instance of the word `trouble` has no 'next' word as the word `Oh` is enclosed in parenthesis.
+Lastly, in the fourth example, the first two instances of the word `trouble` have no 'next' word as they are repetitions of each other (see the [Reps](https://github.com/sagesolar/Corpus-of-Taylor-Swift#reps-repetitions) column).
+The third instance of the word `trouble` has no 'next' word as its following word `Oh` is enclosed in parenthesis.
 </details>

 ### Length